mbabaian/yara/README.md

 Currently, YARA does not have a nonfiction category.
 If the patron states a preference for nonfiction, YARA provides a direct link to the card catalog.
 If there is a demand for nonfiction, I will add it to future versions.
 But you are, of course, welcome to make any changes to YARA that you'd like.

----
-#### ⚠️ YARA should never be used to collect information about patrons or judge their reading interests or the manner in which they communicate with YARA.
-If this is your reason for implementing YARA in your school library, please reconsider.
-A good librarian knows better.
----

 ### Fun Stuff
 Try one of the following phrases with YARA: